Tucupita Marcano Player Props: Pirates vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 21st-ranked team ERA among all league pitching staffs (4.44).
+- The Diamondbacks have a 4.43 team ERA that ranks 20th across all league pitching staffs.

-- Diamondbacks pitchers combine to rank 18th in baseball in home runs surrendered (102 total, 1.2 per game).
+- Diamondbacks pitchers combine to surrender 102 total home runs at a clip of 1.1 per game (to rank 18th in baseball).

+- Nelson will make his first start of the season for the Diamondbacks.

+- The 26-year-old lefty pitched in relief in his most recent outing this season, one of 38 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.